VasuTripathi/Project-GusserGame/README.md

     }
 }
 ~~~
-Review and use carefully.
-More info on FAQ.

 Attributes:
 Guessernum: Stores the number guessed by the Guesser.
 Playernum1, Playernum2, Playernum3: Store the numbers guessed by the Players.